PeterKneale/sparrow.inf/README.md

 # sparrow.inf

 ## Google Cloud Deployment
-Instructions to host the sparrow projecet using.
+Instructions for how to deploy the sparrow project onto google cloud infrastructure using kubernetes.

 ### Setup project
  - Login to [Google Cloud](https://console.cloud.google.com)